April 23, 2020

 • Integration of other devices & functionalities, such as music speakers, security features, etc.

 Looking to the future, Acuity’s Spencer added, “Much like smart phones are used for so much more than making phone calls, downlights will be used for so much more than lighting a room.
-In addition to coming with sophisticated lighting controls built in, they will stream music, provide home security, provide health and wellness benefits, control all of the other connected devices in the space
+In addition to coming with sophisticated lighting controls built in, they will stream music, provide home security, provide health and wellness benefits, control all of the other connected devices in the space….and light the room.”

 “For the future, I think we will continue to see smaller-scale fixtures that can still emit light in a similar way as today’s downlights.”